Strong girls are the best girls! Save the world like Wonder Woman this Halloween with an amazing DIY Girls Wonder Woman Halloween Costume! Girl Power!

 Here is what it looks like trimmed.

 The wig from Oriental Trading is perfection!
-It does not come with the headband so you will have to purchase that and the arm band separately.
-I was going to make them but it was easier to buy them.
+It does not come with the Wonder Woman headband (tiara) so you will have to purchase that and the arm band separately to complete your Wonder Woman outfit.

 I played around with the belt a lot and ended up gluing it to the top of the skirt almost all the way around.
-I did leave about 2.5″ on each side on the back so I could adjust it as necessary.
+Leave about 2.5″ on each side on the back so you can adjust as necessary.

 Here is the costume from the back.
 You can kind of see where the glue stops.
 (That discolored part is where I pulled off the velcro to readjust.
 If you get it before the glue sets you’ll be fine.)